 The Met Hotel Thessaloniki Standard Room

 The first thing I noticed when I walked into the room was the smell of cigarette smoke.
-To say that I have a strong aversion to cigarette smoke is putting it very mildly.
-I find it absolutely revolting and after being exposed to it even in small doses, I get a very bad throat ache.
-I called the front desk to ask whether they could move me to another room.
-Barring a bed bug infestation or a flooded bathroom, I normally wouldn’t ask to be moved to another room, but I knew I wouldn’t be able to cope with the smell.
+To say I have a strong aversion to cigarette smoke is putting it very mildly.
+After being exposed to it even in small doses, I get a very bad throat ache.
+I called the front desk to see if they could move me to another room.
+Barring a bed bug infestation, I normally wouldn’t ask to be moved to another room.
+However, I knew I wouldn’t be able to cope with the smell.

 In any case, the standard room was actually a decent size and featured modern decor in line with the rest of the hotel.
 Other than the cigarette smell, it was very clean and featured a nice rug over hardwood floors and a flatscreen tv across from the bed.